andrzej-stasinski/webpack/README.md

 ## Webpack

-Config webpack ready for work
+* Config webpack ready for work
+* use preset - @babel/preset-env